This article has links to products and services we love, which we may make commission from.

 Edinburgh Craft Beer Festival

-The Edinburgh Craft Beer Festival is a showcase of the UK’s best and brightest breweries and beers.
+The Edinburgh Craft Beer Festival showcases the UK’s best and brightest breweries and beers.

 A haven for anyone who appreciates a good brew.

-There are also numerous food stalls offering exciting street food and specialties form across the globe.
+There are also numerous food stalls offering exciting street food and specialities from across the globe.

 Your ticket covers all your beer, access to all areas and free tastings!
 Edinburgh Craft Beer Festival is an event not to be missed.